javo0101/introGIS/lessons.md

 ![Screenshot that shows ArcGIS Online's "Add CSV Layer" dialog](images/addcsv.png)

 This is the ArcGIS's way of asking you if you want to convert the addresses that are stored in the CSV file into points on the map.
 This process is called "geocoding."
-Geocoding will only work if you have addresses or coordinates stored in your CSV file, and luckily we do!
+Geocoding is a spatial process that uses a *geographic address locator* to match addresses with location coordinates and create a point layer.
+It turns a text file (CSV) into a vector file (points layer).
+This process will only work if you have addresses or coordinates stored in your CSV file, and luckily we do!
 If you open the CSV file in a spreadsheet manager, you'll see that we have the fields `address`, `city`, `state` and `zip`.
-This is all the geocoding process will need to be able to locate the address for each protest and create a map layer of points.<!-- TODO #12: add new term to glossary: geocoding -->
+This is all the *geographic address locator* will need to be able to locate the address for each protest and create a map layer of points.<!-- TODO #12: add new term to glossary: geocoding -->

 To geocode the CSV file, the **Field Name** column (pulled from the CSV file) needs to match with the **Location Fields** column (which is the geocoder column).
 Make sure that the following fields match: